quantmew/ripperdoc/README.md

 ### Safe Mode Permissions

 Safe mode is the default.
 Use `--unsafe` to skip permission prompts.
 Choose `a`/`always` to allow a tool for the current session (not persisted across sessions).

+### Agent Skills

+Extend Ripperdoc with reusable Skill bundles:

+- Personal skills live in `~/.ripperdoc/skills/<skill-name>/SKILL.md`
+- Project skills live in `.ripperdoc/skills/<skill-name>/SKILL.md` and can be checked into git
+- Each `SKILL.md` starts with YAML frontmatter (`name`, `description`, optional `allowed-tools`, `model`, `max-thinking-tokens`) followed by the instructions; add supporting files alongside it
+- Ripperdoc exposes skill names/descriptions in the system prompt and loads full content on demand via the `Skill` tool

 ## Examples